How a Suit Should Fit

 First, take your chest, waist, and hip measurements to compare with our size charts.
 Take your body measurements using a measuring tape to measure the smallest part of your waist and the fullest part of your hips and chest.

-Fit Considerations for The Georgie Blazer
+Fit Considerations for The Blazer

 The most important part of making sure the blazer fits is to assess if the shoulders align with the natural width of your shoulders.
 Ideally, the sleeve should not pull or wrinkle with your arms relaxed by your side.

-A blazer is most likely too small if you see dimples at the shoulder resulting in a tighter sleeve.
+A blazer is most likely too small if you see dimples at the shoulder, resulting in a tighter sleeve.
 If this happens, we recommend selecting one size up (pictured in image below left)

 A blazer is too large for you if you see the shoulders on the blazer go beyond the natural shoulder line.
 This results in the shoulder pad sagging and creating extra space in the sleeve.
 If this happens, we recommend one size smaller. (pictured in image below right)

-Fit Considerations for The Georgie Dress Pants
+Fit Considerations for The Dress Pants

 We designed The Georgie dress pants to sit at your lower waistline slightly above the hip bone.
 Using our size chart, find the size that fits you the closest at the hips and thighs.
 Our waistband is designed to be alterable if needed.
 The hip area should provide enough movement for you to walk and sit comfortably.